Tax Planning for Retirees

 • Determining whether he or she qualifies for a hardship distribution from a 401(k) plan or a 403(b) plan.
 (Section 2.04[3] of the treatise.)

-• Having a qualified defined benefit plan provide or purchase a “stretch” annuity for a young plan beneficiary.
+• Having a qualified defined benefit plan provide or purchase a “stretch” annuity for a young eligible designated beneficiary.
 (Section 8.03 of the treatise.)

 • Electing to defer tax on the distribution of employer stocks and bonds.
 (Section 2.09 of the treatise.)